peeramid-labs/docs/docs/architecture/index.md

 ![cell level infrastructure](../assets/cell-inrastructure.png)

-Protocol is modular and trends to support already existing multi-sig infrastructure as well as experimentation hence protocol deployed, established, and modified cells, that are referred as _Primordial_, _Generated_, and _Mutated_ accordingly.
+Protocol is modular, loosely-coupled interfaces oriented and trends to support already existing multi-sig infrastructure, may easily incorporate DAOs built on other frameworks as well as experimentation.
+Cells may be distinguished in three categories based on origin: Factory deployed, established protocols that adapt technology, and modified experimentation structures, that are referred as _Primordial_, _Generated_, and _Mutated_ accordingly.

 Above diagram describes infrastructure _Generated_ cells adhere, while diagram involving governing body (green blocks) on top of this page describes _primordial_ cell, which yet has no Rank NFT asset to complete it, as well as it is not listed in any auto-generation registries.